Skip to main content

 6 mentions Positive Neutral Negative

 Players find the grinding experience in "Let it Die" to be a mixed bag; while some enjoy the challenge and the absence of pay-to-win mechanics, others criticize the tediousness of material crafting and matchmaking delays.
 The limited enemy variety and repetitive gameplay elements contribute to a frustrating downtime-to-playtime ratio, detracting from the overall enjoyment.
-Despite these issues, the game's PvP elements provide a satisfying challenge for those willing to endure the grind.
+Despite these issues, the game's PvP elements provide a satisfying challenge for some players.

 • “Pyramid-material-crafting is a huge turn-off as it just shows how boring and tedious the late game can get.”